 Is DETOX a myth?

 HOW DETOXIFICATION WORKS, AND HOW IT IS APPROACHED FROM A GAPS™ (GUT AND PSYCHOLOGY SYNDROME) PERSPECTIVE.
-Recently my husband brought an article from the Guardian to my attention that was titled:
+Some years back an article from the Guardian was brought to my attention that was titled:

 The article byline went on to say: